Povstalec/StargateJourney/survival/finding_gate.md

 _[Alpha gate](/structures/stargates/#buried-stargate)_ is generated sealed in a horizontal position.
 _[Beta gate](/structures/stargates/#terra-gate)_ is generated in a small cave in a vertical position.

-The map should always lead to the sealed alpha gate in the overworld.
+In the overworld the map should always lead to the sealed alpha gate.
 Although there are known cases where it does not (usually when datapacks are involved), The problem is that you won't find the Abydos address cartouche.
 </details>